yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 #figure(
   image("img/range_expansion_fits_plot.png"),
   caption: [Parameter fits for different parameter sets in range-expansion runs.
-ATP and ADP were harders to fit, and three runs were not able to fit those steady states, showing inverted fits with respect to these experimental measurements. ]
+ATP and ADP were harders to fit, and three runs were not able to fit those steady states, showing inverted fits with respect to these experimental measurements. ], ) <range_expansion_fits_plot>
-) <range_expansion_fits_plot>

 We then wanted to see whether our model is still robust to different estimated parameter sets in the expanded ranges.
 Multiple MCA comparison for the range-expansion parameter sets shown in @range_expansion_multi_plot surprises us with only one MCA showing meaningful fluxes.
 Which means that our model is not robust at the range-expanded parameter space.

 #figure(
   image("img/range_expansion_multi_plot.png"),
   caption: [MCA comparison for the 9 parameter sets estimated with range expansion.
-Except for the first parameter set, all other show near-zero fluxe control coefficients.]
+Except for the first parameter set, all other show near-zero fluxe control coefficients.], ) <range_expansion_multi_plot>
-) <range_expansion_multi_plot>

 Plotting the estimated parameter variability plot again for range expansion in @range_expanded_par_ident_plot shows a much different picture compared to range-limited runs.
 Parameter variations and means are much more inconsistent with each other and the previous range-limited figures, possibly due to incomplete fitting due to increased parameter space in range-expansion.

 #figure(
   image("img/range_expanded_par_ident_plot.png"),
-  caption: []
+  caption: [],
 ) <range_expanded_par_ident_plot>

 = Discussion